ezraroi/Human-AI-Collab/questions-your-synthesis-raises.md

 My Answer: Yes, the same as when you read or think on something the brain simulate it, the same when we are in a conversation with AI.
 ### Question 2: Does Channel 1 Have Veto Power?
 Observation from your work: You describe checking AI responses against "spacious vs tight" feeling.
 If it feels "tight," you reject it even if logically sound.
-Question: Is Channel 1 (felt sense) the final arbiter of truth?
+Question: Is Channel 1 (felt sense) the final arbiter of internal persuasiveness?
 Can Channel 2 override Channel 1, or is Channel 1 foundational?
-Hypothesis: The [alpha function](alpha-function.md) STARTS in Channel 1.
-If Channel 1 says "no," transformation cannot occur.
+Hypothesis: [Channel 1](channel-1-embodied-sensorimotor-pathway.md) can veto discourse that is not internally persuasive; without Channel 1 verification, transformation is unlikely to stabilize.
 Channel 2 can refine, but not override.
 My Answer: So I think at the end the user is deciding what to do and if to listen to the body or not, the same way we do in our daily life.
 I am not sure that no transformation will occur as the conversation itself is an iterative process, some answers you go with your [felt sense](felt-sense.md), some you don’t have and some you go against.
 It is not a single time… But in my deep work and conversation, I felt in my body that something happened at the end.
 ### Question 3: Is Interoceptive Attention Trainable = Alpha Function Trainable?
 From NoteBook 2: The [anterior insular cortex (AIC)](anterior-insular-cortex-aic.md) processes interoceptive awareness.
 Studies show focal brain damage to AIC impairs interoceptive attention.